dbass-twist/SEIR-10-26-20/work/w05a/d2/01-02-mongoose-referencing/mongoose-referencing.md

 ### ❓ Review Questions

-1. **True or False:  If a "book" document wants to reference its "author" document, a property of type `ObjectId` must be included in the `bookSchema`.**
+1. **What property type is used in schemas to reference other documents?**

-1. **True or False:  Assuming `Movie >---< Performer`, when associating a "performer" document with a "movie" document, both documents must already exist in the database.**
+2. **True or False:  Assuming `Movie >---< Performer`, when associating a "performer" document with a "movie" document, both documents must already exist in the database.**

 ## Associating Movies and Performers